esafwan/frappe_commander/README.md

 Commander eliminates the need to manually create DocTypes through the Desk UI or write JSON files.
 It provides a simple, declarative CLI interface to generate Frappe DocTypes with field definitions, validation rules, and permissions in seconds.

-**Philosophy:** Create fast, refine in Desk.
-Get 80% of DocType structure via CLI, polish the remaining 20% in UI.

 ## Installation